Last updated Jul 10 2020

 4 tips to improve CTR

-There are different factors to consider when you’re trying to increase CTR across different marketing channels.
+There are different factors to consider when you’re trying to increase CTR across different digital marketing channels.
 How you increase CTR depends on where you want to increase CTR.

 For example, if you have a low CTR on a social media channel like Facebook or Twitter, consider which hashtags might help expand your reach to your target audience; and when you’re trying to increase CTR on a PPC ad, you need to pay super close attention to your headline and copy.